Eric Gold

 A bee can recognize an individual human face.

-So a bee can recognize you
+So a bee can recognize you but can you recognize a bee?

 In 2013, as a response the honeybee crisis, Gold painted a series of bee portraits.
 Enlarging and painting a group of macro photography images allows the observer a rare opportunity to stare into a face that is rarely seen and critical to our environment and human life.